metanorma/firelight/README.rst

 Known issues
 ~~~~~~~~~~~~

-- There are typing errors when compiling.
+- There are 16 typing errors when compiling.
 While they don’t stop ``yarn cbp``
   from otherwise completing, we aim to get rid of them when possible.
+  Some of the errors are caused by apparent mismatch between
+  TypeScript compiler invoked at build and TS language server.

 - The API for content & store adapters, and layouts as well, is being changed.